 Major search engines like Google, Bing, and Yahoo are continually indexing billions of websites.
 But how do they know what they ought to show you in the SERPs when you start a search query?

-There are two key things which help search engines to classify websites:
+There are two key things that help search engines to classify websites:

 1. The website’s content: When they are indexing websites, the search engines’ bots scan every one of a site’s URLs and look for the starting points of the topics that are covered.
 They also browse the HTML code for metadata such as particular tags or markups, so that they can determine the relevance of individual pages to particular subjects.